plabayo/rama/README.md

 | Linux    | ✅     | Ubuntu 22.04 ([GitHub Action](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners)) |

 Please [open a ticket](https://github.com/plabayo/rama/issues) in case you have compatibility issues for your setup/platform.
-Our goal is not to support all possible platformns in the world, but we do want to support as many as we reasonably can.
+Our goal is not to support all possible platforms in the world, but we do want to support as many as we reasonably can.

 ### Minimum supported Rust version